5 Reasons Why You Need To Speak The Local Language To Live Abroad

 Now, I’m not even talking about buying a house or setting up a business, but about basic things.
 This includes tasks like getting health insurance, registering your home address in a city, getting your tax information (and subsequently filing your taxes), acquiring license plates for your car, switching over your driver’s license, or simply opening a bank account.
 Pretty necessary, right?
 All of these will require speaking to (often bitter) locals and filling out documents in another language.

-4. Day-To-Day Complications
+4. It’ll Aid You In Day-To-Day Complications

 Here are two common situations that can easily make you panic when you’re in a place where you don’t speak the language.
 First, all those simple questions at the cash register: Do you need a bag?
 Will you pay with cash or by credit card?
 Do you have, or would you like to have a points card?
 Do you want to donate 1 cent to the abandoned kittens foundation?
 Every question adds another drop of sweat to your forehead.
 In the end, you pay and walk away thinking that you said everything wrong but you managed to get what you wanted.
 Hopefully.

 Second situation: You managed to get an internet plan with unlimited calls to your country of origin for an incredible rate.
 When the first bill arrives, you realize that you’re being charged three times as much as you thought you would be.
 What now?
 Well, you have to call customer service to tell them the whole story of how you were so excited about the deal but now are being overcharged.
 While this scenario is specific, calling customer service for help or clarification is common for most people, but it’s more complicated in another country.
-Believe me, this scenario is one of those moments where speaking the local language really makes your life easier.
+Believe me, this scenario is one of those moments where being able to speak the local language really makes your life easier.

-5. Enjoying The Local Culture
+5. You’ll Be Able To Better Enjoy The Local Culture

 Once you manage to master the local language, it’s as if your bonds with the locals are magically strengthened.
 Suddenly they begin to invite you to family dinners, to their uncle’s birthday or to their cousin’s wedding.
 It’s like they finally wanted you to experience their culture first-hand, which is just great!
 The only problem is that during most of these events, they tend to speak their own language.
 You’ll have to make an effort to understand, make yourself understood and still have a good time.
 It seems complicated, but when you have a command of the language, it finally flows naturally.